-Max Domi’s Journey to the NHL has been a story of resolve, talent and team health management.
-This profile is from Allergic Living’s Winter 2015-16 magazine; to subscribe click here.
+Max Domi’s journey to the NHL has been a story of resolve, talent and managing diabetes and celiac disease.

 When the Arizona Coyotes took to the ice to play the Los Angeles Kings for their season opener in October 2015, Max Domi finally conquered the mountain he’s been climbing since he was 12 years old.
 He’d achieved his lifelong dream of making the National Hockey League, just like his father, Tie Domi, did 25 years ago with the Toronto Maple Leafs.

 On his way to the big time, Max Domi helped his Ontario Hockey League (OHL) team to two league titles in 2012 and 2013.
 Then in January 2015, he played a leading role as Team Canada took the gold at the 2015 World Junior Championship in his hometown of Toronto.
 But his ascent to the top of the hockey world hasn’t been easy.